Breville Group

-Breville Group Limited, or simply Breville, is an Australian multinational manufacturer and marketer of home appliances, headquartered in Alexandria, an inner suburb of Sydney, New South Wales, Australia.
-The company's brands include Breville, Sage, Kambrook, Baratza, and LELIT.
+Breville Group Limited, or simply Breville, is an Australian multinational manufacturer and marketer of home appliances, headquartered in Alexandria, New South Wales, Australia.
+The company's brands include Breville, Sage, Kambrook, Baratza, and Lelit.
 Breville markets its products worldwide using its namesake Breville brand, except in Europe, where the Sage brand is used.

-Breville is best known for its home appliances, specifically blenders, coffee machines, toasters, kettles, microwaves and toaster ovens.
-As of 2016, the company also manufactured "Creatista" coffee machines for Nespresso, and distributed other Nespresso products in Australia, New Zealand and the USA and Canada, including the "Inissia", "Vertuo" and "Citiz" series of machines.
+Breville is best known for its home appliances.

 History

 Breville

 The company was established in 1932, by Bill O’Brien and Harry Norville, who combined their two surnames to form the company name.
 The company originally manufactured radios.
 During World War II, it made mine detectors.
 By 1953, the radio business had been taken over by A.W.
 Jackson Industries Pty.
 Ltd., which manufactured radiograms and, later, television sets under the Breville brand.
 In the 1960s, Breville turned its attention to manufacturing kitchen appliances.

-The O'Brien family continued developing the Breville business for three generations, with Bill's son, John, setting up the Breville Research and Development centre in the late 1960s, and his daughter, Barbara, running the marketing department throughout the 1990s.
-John O'Brien continued to lead many product development initiatives for the Breville brand until his death in December 2003.
-Breville's R&D team has taken out over 100 active patents and has been awarded more than 40 international design awards.
-In 1974, Breville released the toasted sandwich maker, which was a huge success, selling 400,000 units in its first year, and making the Breville brand a household name in Australia.
+The O'Brien family continued developing the Breville business for three generations.
+In 1974, Breville released the toasted sandwich maker, making the Breville brand a household name in Australia.
 Soon after this, the Breville toasted sandwich maker was launched in New Zealand and the United Kingdom, where it was met with similar success.

-Breville has been listed on the Australian Securities Exchange since 1999, and in 2016 relocated its headquarters to a new purpose-built 48,437 sq ft building in the Sydney suburb of Alexandria.
+Breville has been listed on the Australian Securities Exchange since 1999.

 Housewares International Limited

 The company was founded in 1957 as Housewares International Limited, and imported homeware products.
 In 2001, Housewares International bought the Breville companies in Australia, New Zealand and Hong Kong.
-That acquisition resulted in the group shifting its focus to the electrical business and it ceased operating its Australian homewares and cleaning businesses in March 2007.